Weather Data for Microsoft Excel

 Web Query Connection

-Bring weather data into Microsoft Excel using the Web Query Connections.
+Bring weather data into Microsoft Excel using Web Query Connections.
 With just a few clicks, users can paste in a URL query string and pull Historical Weather, 15-day Weather Forecast or Historical Climate Data into any workbook or worksheet.

 The Visual Crossing Web Query Feed is fully integrated with the Excel Web Query functionality and provides a Weather Query URL Builder that allows users to construct weather queries from an easy-to-use interface.
-Power Query users can take advantage of the parameterized query support allowing workbook users to easily enter in their own locations, dates and more without modifying the query string.
+Power Query users can take advantage of the parameterized query support allowing workbook users to easily enter their own locations, dates and more without modifying the query string.

-Sign up for a free account Pricing
+Learn more Sign up for a free account

 Import from file